 In the last ten years China has risen to the top of the international art world.
 Chinese artists and their work increasingly push the bounds of acceptable and ask penetrating questions about culture, politics, and the rapid change gripping this country and its role in the world.
-Much of the energy in the Chinese art world revolves around an abandoned military factory on the city's southern edge, the so-called 798 Art District—a sprawling complex of galleries, exhibition spaces, and art zones that bubble with excitement.
+In this walking tour of Beijing's 798 art district, we look at how contemporary art is being dramatically transformed in China.